-What is Depression?
+What Is Depression?

-There are many different types of depression; depression can be seasonal, situational, or even caused by other mental health conditions such as bipolar disorder or substance abuse.
-Whether your depression is caused by trauma, the winter or a chemical imbalance in your brain, you are not alone and you are not to blame.
+There are many different types of depression, and this disorder can be seasonal, situational, or even caused by other mental health conditions such as bipolar disorder or substance abuse.
+Whether your depression is caused by trauma, the season, or a chemical imbalance in your brain, you are not alone, and you are not to blame.
 A life without depression and addiction is possible, and help in a behavioral health program is available to those who are ready.

 Co-Occurring Depression and Addiction

 Many people struggling with depression feel guilty and ashamed, which keeps them from reaching out for help.
 Depression is a treatable mental health condition, and with therapy and the proper medications, you can live a happy, fulfilling life.
 Depression can also be a contributor to substance use issues and addiction.
 Many people try to handle their symptoms of depression on their own, which leads to drug or alcohol misuse.
 Finding the right therapist, psychiatrist, and medication are some of the best, proven ways to fight your depression.
-Finding a group of professionals who really understand your struggle with depression and who will work together to find a treatment that is right for you can seem impossible. and sometimes it takes multiple tries with different medications and different therapy styles before you can find what works best for you.
+Finding a group of professionals who really understand your struggle with depression and who will work together to find a treatment that is right for you can seem impossible.
+Sometimes, it takes multiple tries with different medications and different therapy styles before you can find what works best for you.

 Depression, Addiction and Suicide

 Sadly, many people give up before the miracle happens.
-Depression is the leading cause of suicide, and drug and alcohol induced depression is quite common.
-Suicide is the tenth leading cause of death in the United states.
+Depression is the leading cause of suicide, and drug and alcohol-induced depression is quite common.
+Suicide is the tenth leading cause of death in the United States.
 47,173 Americans died by suicide in 2017.
 The signs and symptoms that someone may be feeling suicidal are often mistaken that someone is feeling “better.”
-Some people that are having thoughts of suicide have acted happier in the weeks before they attempt suicide.
-This may be due to making the decision that, they believe, will end their pain.
-Noticing these extreme shifts in mood is important to helping your loved one dealing with depression or suicidal thoughts.
+Some people who have thoughts of suicide have acted happier in the weeks before they attempt suicide.
+This may be due to making the decision that they believe will end their pain.
+Noticing these extreme shifts in mood is important to helping your loved one deal with depression or suicidal thoughts.

 Under One Roof: Addiction Treatment and Depression Treatment in Georgia